SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 To create and author flows, users primarily use [Power Automate website](https://flow.microsoft.com/en-us/) while users can also [create flows from within SharePoint](https://support.microsoft.com/office/create-a-flow-for-a-list-or-library-in-sharepoint-or-onedrive-a9c3e03b-0654-46af-a254-20252e580d01?ui=en-us&rs=en-us&ad=us) or using the [Power Automate mobile app](/power-automate/mobile-create-flow).

-To learn more about building workflows using Power Automate in SharePoint, start here: Business apps and Business process [automation in SharePoint](https://docs.microsoft.com/sharepoint/dev/business-apps/introduction-to-sharepoint-business-process-integration).
+To learn more about building workflows using Power Automate in SharePoint, start here: Business apps and Business process [Business apps and business process automation](../../introduction-to-sharepoint-business-process-integration.md).

 ## Pain points in moving between classic workflows in SharePoint and Power Automate flows